quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Detecting a Stateless Reset

 An endpoint detects a potential stateless reset using the trailing 16 bytes of the UDP datagram.
-The endpoint compares the last 16 bytes of the datagram with all Stateless Reset Tokens that are associated with connection IDs that the endpoint recently used to send packets from the IP address and port on which the datagram is received.
+An endpoint remembers all Stateless Reset Tokens associated with the connection IDs and remote addresses for datagrams it has recently sent.
 This includes Stateless Reset Tokens from NEW_CONNECTION_ID frames and the server's transport parameters but excludes Stateless Reset Tokens associated with connection IDs that are either unused or retired.
+The endpoint identifies a received datagram as a stateless reset by comparing the last 16 bytes of the datagram with all Stateless Reset Tokens associated with the remote address on which the datagram was received.

 This comparison can be performed for every inbound datagram.
 Endpoints MAY skip this check if any packet from a datagram is successfully processed.
 However,